 Thanks for reading!

 As stated Cartune was started in 1960/1.
 This was from the Grenfell Road location.
-At this time they were very much supplying parts such as OJR disc brake conversions (wide 5) and MAG superchargers, so possibly not yet producing Cartune parts.
-1967 onwards is the bit we're most interested in as both businesses were launched simultaneously.
+At this time they were very much supplying parts such as OJR disc brake conversions (wide 5) and MAG superchargers, so not yet producing Cartune parts.
+1967 on wards is the bit we're most interested in as both businesses were launched simultaneously.
 It also seems Mike had a hand in AFN Porsche and National Benzole garages at sometime in the 70's.
 Little is then known about what Mike did in later years, but according to Facebook user Jimbob King, he was teaching mechanics at a college in the north east and finally would work for a rallying company called Triple 6 also based in Middlesbrough.
 Mike is pictured (centre) with Jack Charlton (left) and Ron Turnbull (Right).

 Ron Turnbull a Scotsman settled in Middlesbrough also served time in the RAF.
 Ron was also a keen rally enthusiast and had entered a Ford Prefect in a rally in Sestriere Italy.
 Ron also piloted two rally beetles for Cartune, one an Orange beetle as seen in Motorsport magazines June 1972 article and another white 1302s pictured above.
 These were both co driven with Russ Swift.
 If that name rings a bell, then you will better remember Russ as the famous stunt driver who has worked in many films, commercials and probably most memorably known as "that bloke that can parallel park a mini with the handbrake!"
-He is pictured here with Ron on right of shot.
-Ron would eventually be headhunted by Griffin to take the reigns of his new Teesside dealership.
+He is pictured here on right of shot.
+Ron would eventually be headhunted by Griffin to take the reigns of his new Teesside dealership as he had already built a good reputation for himself at another dealership in the city.
 Ron really was the brains behind the meteoric rise of Cartune.
 The company regularly smashed sales targets and went from strength to strength.
 During his time at Cartune, Ron was fortunate enough to be invited to visit Wolfsburg to see the VW production line in action, it was no surprise to him that VW went on to be the giant that it is today.
 He also visited the Porsche factory at Stuttgart and met Ferry Porsche as well as being at the launch of the VW K70 on the banks of the river Danube, although Ron reckons they should have pushed them all in!!
 After Cartune, Ron set up Ron Turnbull garages, which still operate in Middlesbrough today and have always been a Volkswagen specialist.
 The reg number RON 234 seen on his rally cars can today be seen at the garage now on a VW Amarok.
-I found all of this out through Ron himself as I have been fortunate enough too be able to speak to him via the telephone and WhatsApp, which is even more remarkable as he is 79!
+I found all of this out through Ron himself as I have been fortunate enough too be able to speak to him via the telephone and WhatsApp, which is even more remarkable as he is 80!
 Ron also kindly sent me many of the photos you see here and much more.
 I was also lucky enough to be sent one of the original Cartune 1200 decals which were fixed to the glove box of Cartune supplied beetles.
 You can find an in depth look at the 1200 under the feature cars heading.

 Roy is someone I really don't know much about at all as he seems to be a much more elusive character.
 It certainly seems that Roy would be the Brains behind the Cartune Parts.
 He certainly was working alongside Griffin in the early days of Cartune from the Grenfell Road address and would become the director of the Ashford premises.
 It's Roy's signature that signs off on the official Cartune catalogue so his importance cannot be ignored.
 It appears it was Roy's knowledge of the Beetle that led to which parts were made.
-It was about improving the overall Driveability, looks and performance of the Volkswagen, so if it was thought that a certain aspect could be improved, off they went into the workshop to set about it.
+It was about improving the overall driveability, looks and performance of the Volkswagen, so if it was thought that a certain aspect could be improved, off they went into the workshop to set about it.
 Pictured is Roy on the left of shot next to Peter Denness (machine shop manager) and Alan Brown (apprentice).
 Out of shot on the picture is also Tony Brown (workshop foreman) and Graham Peacock (financial director).
 This picture was taken from Safter Motoring magazine in May 1970.
-I was put onto the article by Martin Peart, so thanks for that Martin!
+I was put onto the article by Martin Peart, so thanks for that!

 Enter your E-mail below to be notified of new products and special offers.